If you are feeling concerned about your social media privacy settings, read on for some useful tips to help you enjoy social media more safely.

 Follow our top social networking tips to help safeguard your privacy.

-4. Don’t overshare
+2. Don’t overshare

-Never give details of upcoming holidays nor post holiday snaps while you’re away.
 Criminals scour social networks to find empty houses to burgle.

+So for that reason, whilst you're away, try to resist sharing holiday snaps until you get home safely.
 Some insurers may refuse a claim if you’ve broadcast your vacant home on Facebook or other social accounts.

 Don’t accept every friend or follower request you get – only connect with people you know in real life or whose identity you know is genuine.

 Criminals create fake online accounts in order to befriend others and harvest personal information.